awestover/notes/README.md

 # notes
-Random documentation for things that I have downloaded.
+Some documentation for things that I have downloaded.
-Mostly python and Linux stuff
+Includes:

+usefull Linux tools

+usefull programming libraries

+etc